k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11d_custom_logic.md

 ## 2. Add the Flow to **CustomLogicFlows** Actor

-Add the LU name and Custom Logic flow name to the **CustomLogicFlows** constTable TDM Actor (imported from the TDM library).
+Add the LU name and Custom Logic flow name to the **Implementation/SharedObjects/Broadway/TDM/TDMImplementorActors/CustomLogicFlows** constTable TDM Actor (imported from the TDM library).

-View the below example:
+View the example below:

 ![custom logic](images/custom_logic_table_example.png)